-The price of energy must also reflect supply and demand fundamentals.
-While the rules on gas procurement and the inclusion of gas costs in energy market offers need clarification, cost-based offer caps should be increased to ensure that offer caps reflect actual short run marginal costs based on the current market value of gas, even when those marginal costs are well in excess of \$1,000 per MWh.
+The price of energy must reflect supply and demand fundamentals.
+The inclusion of gas costs and other fuel costs in energy market offers must be based on market prices.
+The fuel cost policy for every unit documents the process by which a unit owner calculates the fuel cost component of its cost-based offers.
 Fuel cost policies must be algorithmic, verifiable and systematic to ensure that only market-based short run marginal costs are included in fuel costs, especially when markets are stressed.
-In order to prevent the exercise of market power, when cost-based offers are greater than \$1,000 per MWh, price-based offers should not exceed cost-based offers and costbased offers should not include a ten percent adder.
-Generators should have the ability to reflect gas cost changes in energy offers during the operating day in order to permit the energy market to reflect the current cost of gas.
-But offer changes should be based only on verifiable changes in gas cost and therefore not permit the exercise of market power.
-PJM's reserve requirements should reflect dispatchers' actual need for reserves to maintain reliability and those reserve requirements should be reflected in prices and should trigger scarcity pricing when they are not met.
-Better energy market pricing will help reduce uplift and a broader allocation of uplift to all participants, including UTCs, will help reduce uplift to the level of noise rather than the significant friction on markets that it is today.
+FERC's order on hourly offers means that generators have the ability to appropriately reflect gas cost changes in energy offers during the operating day in order to permit the energy market to reflect the current cost of gas.
+But offer changes should be based only on algorithmic and verifiable changes in gas cost and therefore not permit the exercise of market power.